JetBrains/tracy/README.md

 ai-dev-kit = "VERSION"

 [libraries]
-ai-dev-kit-core = { module = "com.jetbrains:ai-dev-kit-core", version.ref = "ai-dev-kit" }
+ai-dev-kit-tracing = { module = "com.jetbrains:ai-dev-kit-tracing", version.ref = "ai-dev-kit" }

 # You can choose from multiple tracing providers:
 # - Langfuse (used in the example below)